nordseele/nordhat/hardware/notes.md

 #### J3, J7, J6 - The I2C section (middle/top of the board)
 It's probably better to ***avoid soldering these connectors for now if you don't know what you're doing***, don't solder/order J3,J7,J6.
 This can be done later.

+Edit : The I2C is already used for the DAC, this jack output will probably never been used.

 For now, this section has not been tested and has no utility.
 If you choose to solder the jack connector despite this recommendation, you should ***NEVER connect a midi jack or audio jack to this plug***.
 If you solder the stereo jack connector, it can be soldered either on top or on the bottom of the board (see silkscreen) but it's recommended to solder it on the bottom.
 For J7 and J6, cut two pins from a male 2.54 breakable pin strip like the reference suggested.
 (Order only one if you order the Adafruit 392, it’s a pack of 10 pieces)

 #### J4 - UART 4 pins angled header
 If you're not planning to use the UART header, don't solder/order J4, it can also be done later if you change your mind.
 If you solder it on, this header should be placed/soldered on top of the board (even if the silkscreen is printed on the bottom).
 This header can be used with the Adafruit 954 cable.
 You should ***NEVER CONNECT THE 5V pin if the Raspberry Pi is powered from USB.***